devnationworld/resources/README.md

 [WeChat Mini Program: an epic guide.](https://wechatwiki.com/wechat-resources/wechat-mini-program-epic-tutorial-guide/) 101: what are WeChat Mini Apps?
 How do they compare to native Apps and H5 mini-sites?
 [WECHATWIKI]

+[Can you become a successful software developer without a CS degree?](https://dev.to/this-is-learning/can-you-become-a-successful-software-developer-without-a-cs-degree-my-opinion-27om) Here is Natalia Venditto's opinion on this.
+Do you agree?
+[DEVTO]

+[Use GitHub like a PRO!](https://youtu.be/sGnqVAfnZ6U) [Video] - 8 secrets, tips and tricks.
+[YOUTUBE.CODERDAVE]

+[30 days to form a new habit of coding – are you in?](https://www.geeksforgeeks.org/30-days-to-form-a-new-habit-of-coding-are-you-in) GeeksforGeeks has launched 30 Days of Code, a free course where you can attempt one coding question every day for 30 days and can master your Data structure and Algorithm skills.
+[GEEKSFORGEEKS]

+## Career
+[11 professional goals statement examples for your next job search.](https://www.developgoodhabits.com/professional-goal-statements/) Goals are very motivating factors to have in your professional life.
+They will help inspire you to get your work done because you will have a clear vision of what you’re working toward and what you need to do to get there.
+[DEVELOPGOODHABITS]

 ## Skills

 [How writing skills can help developers grow.](https://dzone.com/articles/how-writing-skills-can-help-soft-developers-grow?)
 With communication being the #1 in-demand skill today, writing can influence your engineering career more than you think.
 It's time to get the most out of it, agree?
 [DZONE]

+[Personal strategic planning.](https://www.briantracy.com/blog/personal-success/personal-strategic-planning-4-step-action-plan-to-strengthen-your-personal-skills-personal-mission-statement/) This is a 4-step action plan to strengthen your personal skills.
+[BRIANTRACY]

+[Keep current, stay employed: The most in-demand tech skills for 2021.](https://www.techrepublic.com/article/keep-current-stay-employed-the-most-in-demand-tech-skills-for-2021/) Python, data security fundamentals, data analytics, Agile methodologies, DevOps & SecOps, and cloud fundamentals are also at the top of the best skills to have, according to a new report from Skillsoft..
+[TECHREPUBLIC]

 ## Trends